After-Shock/Cloudbox-wiki/Google-Drive-API-Client-ID-and-Client-Secret.md

     ![](http://i.imgur.com/ExfSqLe.png)

-2. Click `Library` on the left column, then click on `Select a project` at the top.
+2. Click "Library" on the left column, then click on "Select a project" at the top.

     ![](http://i.imgur.com/TYNDd66.png)

-3. On the next screen, click the `+` to create a new project.
-Note: You will need to create one project for Rclone and one for Plexdrive.
+3. On the next screen, click `+` to create a new project.
+Note: You will need to create one project for Rclone and another for Plexdrive.

     ![](http://i.imgur.com/85iIX1e.png)

 4. Name the project (e.g. Rclone).
-Chose 'Yes' to agree.
-Click `Create`.
+Choose "Yes" to agree.
+Click "Create".

     ![](http://i.imgur.com/jHqyKJt.png)